nais/doc/docs/persistence/README.md

 !!! warning "Deprecated"

     InfluxDB is deprecated and will be removed in the future.
-Please find a suitable alternative.
+For many use cases [BigQuery](#bigquery) will be a suitable replacement.

 InfluxDB is a time series database that is used for storing and querying data.
 It is a good choice for storing data that is not relational in nature.